MikePacey/Lancaster-HEC/docs/gpu2.rst

     - astro
     - ``--gres=gpu:nvidia_l40s:1``

-Here's an exmaple, using the original nbody GPU job script fropm above, modified to request and L40S GPU on the astro queue:
+Here's an example, using the original *nbody* GPU job script from above, modified to request an L40S GPU on the astro queue:

 .. code-block:: bash